abdalla-diaai/password-generator/README.md

 # password-generator

-a simple website to generate random passwords based on the criteria of the user.
+A simple website to generate random passwords based on specific criteria set by the user.

 ## Description: